Shahaf-F-S/Shahaf-F-S/README.md

  - Gateway

 ### I have developed projects like:
-  - Automatic trading system for cryptocurrency and algorithmic trading development.
+  - Automatic trading system for cryptocurrency, stock and Forex, based on Machine-Learning.
   - Passive auto source code documentation generation for python projects.
   - PineScript to python program convertor and executer, with reproducible generated python code from pinescript.
   - Project management system for AI drivven virtual assistant development, for custom neural network modeling, dynamic dataset, and learning process.